manyone-cph/teaching-dmjx-data-and-services/tutorials/hardware/README.md

 });
 ```

-- ```keydown``` event listener is added to the ```document```.
-Event listeners can be added to any element, and will be listening for events on the specified element.
+- A ```keydown``` event listener is added to the ```document```.
+Event listeners can be added to any element, and will listen for events on the specified element.
 Using window or ducument ensures the events are captured globally.
 - ```event.code```is used to identify which key was pressed, and only move the box in case it is the Space key.
 See [here for a list of code values](https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_code_values), and also check out the [key property](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key), which returns the value of the key pressed.

-When you run your code, you should see the box move from left to right across the page as you press 'Space'.
+When you run the code, you should see the box move from left to right across the page as you press 'Space'.
 The movement is quite jerky when holding Space, and there's an extended delay after the first move.
 This is due to the way operating systems hande key repeats and can vary depending on the operating system and user settings.

 To get smooth motion, we're going to set a state on the keyboard event, and then move the box in an animation frame instead.
 Since we also want to detect when the key is released we'll add an event lister for ```keyup``` too.